 The jar shows an expiration of two years although there is no indication of duration after opening.

-One of the things that Heimish do extremely well is packaging.
+One of the things that Heimish do well is packaging.
 This product is no exception.
 It looks attractive and sleek, maintains brand consistency, protects the product from unnecessary light or air exposure and adds dispensing convenience with the small spatula secured within the protective inner cap.
-This is a valuable inclusion as the patches naturally gel together as they soak within a generous amount of essence.
+This is a valuable inclusion as the patches can naturally gel together as they soak within a generous amount of essence.

 The patches themselves are eco-friendly, able to be fully dissolved in hot water.
 Although Heimish suggests you could do this and use the resultant essence directly on the skin instead of eye cream, I chose to apply them the traditional way as under eye patches.